makinacorpus/drupal-gulpifier/README.txt

 But we lack some manual override to, for example:

-  * have a single JS file (not 3 or 4 bundles), there is Advagg module that can help with that, but we aim to decide manually which script goes in our single bundle
+  * have a single JS file (not 3 or 4 bundles, changing along with the pages), there is Advagg module that can help with that, but we aim to decide manually which scripts go in our single bundle and have this bundle always included, and thus cached by the browser
   * have a single CSS file, clean of all core and module work, usually we want to start our theming from scratch, without conflicts from modules
   * be able to use LESS or SASS, with sourcemaps for easier debugging